In re Volkswagen AG Securities Litigation

 For non-U.S. investors: Please contact the Volkswagen Investor Settlement Foundation at www.volkswageninvestorsettlement.com for information about how the foundation is representing the interests of investors in Volkswagen securities worldwide.

-This is a securities fraud class action filed on behalf of purchasers of Volkswagen AG (“Volkswagen”) American Depositary Receipts (“ADRs”), between November 19, 2010 and September 21, 2015, inclusive (the “Class Period”).
+This is a securities fraud class action asserting claims on behalf of purchasers of Volkswagen AG (“Volkswagen”) American Depositary Receipts (“ADRs”), between November 19, 2010 and January 4, 2016, inclusive (the “Class Period”) and who were damaged thereby (the "Settlement Class").
 The case asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 against Volkswagen and certain of its most senior officers.

 Volkswagen, based in Germany, is the largest car maker in the world.
 To achieve that status, the company focused on marketing cars with advanced diesel technologies that were “clean” and “green,” fun to drive, and had high fuel economy.
 Indeed, Volkswagen was a pioneer in advancing “Clean Diesel” technology, and emphasized its message relentlessly: its diesel cars are fun, quiet, efficient, and most critically, they are clean and comply with the strictest emissions standards in the world.